This section mainly describes how to prepare and check GSAOI observations at PhaseI/Phase II.

 - If there is a chance that any source will saturate the PI should include a note telling the observer what to do.
 Possible actions include: 1) nothing, 2) stop the observation and request feedback from the PI, 3) decrease the exposure time, 4) decrease the exposure time and increase the number of co-adds.
 Decreasing the exposure time may require changing the read mode, so the note should state whether these changes are allowed.
 Use the standardized notes provided in the OT Library.

-- If the target will not be obvious the PI should include a finder chart or use the User (1) in the target component to identified the object.
+- If the target will not be obvious to the observer, the PI should include a finder chart or use the User (1) in the target component to identify the object.
 Add a note stating that centering is not important.
 Note that the User (1) and Base targets may not have the same name (more info).

 - If the observing sequence is non-standard the PI should include a note so that the observer is not caught off guard (and to prevent the observer from trying to "fix" the observation).